 • A lethal injection death bed

-• The cinema cave where infamous murderers describe their hideous deeds
+• A cinema cave where you can hear infamous murderers describe their hideous deeds

 • The acid containers used by John George Haigh to dissolve his victims